 Credit hours with a grade of pass are not included in the determination of the grade point average although those hours with a grade of fail are included.
 A student who has a passing average on course work and who fails the final examination and, as a result has a failing average for the course, may, at the discretion of the professor, be permitted to take a reexamination.
 An E grade is given in this case and a special notation must be made with the Registrar by the professor.
 Students with E grades must notify the Registrar of their intention to take reexaminations at least one week in advance of the scheduled time and must pay the required fee.
 If the student passes the reexamination, a term grade of D-, D, or D+ will be earned, unless the course was taken pass/fail, in which case the grade of P will be recorded.
 Seniors in the final term of attendance are eligible for reexamination without delay at the discretion of the faculty member if they fail a final examination.

 The grade of X (incomplete) will be given to the student who is unable to complete course work, including the final examination, because of illness or other emergency.
-Upon completion of the unfinished work, and the payment of the required fee for removal of a conditional grade, the student will receive whatever final grade is earned.
+Upon completion of the unfinished work, the student will receive whatever final grade is earned.

 All unfinished work must be completed and all conditional grades must be removed by the professor submitting a final grade to the Registrar’s Office no later than the end of the fourth week of classes of the following term.
 After the removal of an X or E grade by the professor, the student must clear the record with the Registrar’s Office and Bursar’s Office by the end of the sixth week of classes of the following term.
 If illness or other extraordinary circumstances prevent this, then a petition requesting an extension must be submitted for the approval by the Standards and Standing Committee.
 Conditional grades not removed by the deadline will become grades of F.